saintofidiocy/EUDEnableR/EUDEnableRReadme.txt

 VERSIONS:
+3.0.2 - Changed STR buffer to be at the fixed SC:Remastered address for better EUD support.
 3.0.1 - Reworked the code and added support for SC:Remastered map versions and EUD masking.

 2.2.0 - Released MPQDraft and ChaosLauncher builds.